maiziezhoulab/RNN_BrainMaturation/README.md

 Part of this code is adapted from the <a href="https://github.com/gyyang/multitask">Multitask</a>

-We train RNN to learn working memory task (ODR and ODRD) and anti-saccade task (Overlap, Zero-gap, and Gap, Gap500).
+We train RNN to learn working memory task (ODR and ODRD) and anti-saccade task (Overlap, Zero-gap, and Gap).

 <p align="center">
 	<img src="https://github.com/xinzhoucs/RNN_BrainMaturation/blob/master/example/Tasks.jpg"  width="783" height="282">